libreworks/caridea-container/README.md

 $ composer require caridea/container
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and depends on `caridea/event`.
+* The master branch (version 3.x) of this project requires PHP 7.1 and depends on `caridea/event`.
+* Version 2.x of this project requires PHP 7.0 and depends on `caridea/event`.
 * Version 1.x of this project requires PHP 5.5 and depends on `caridea/event`.

 ## Compliance